-The Computer Games Production course aims to:
+The BA (Hons) Computer Games Art Programme aims to:

-- With Foundation Year To prepare students to an appropriate standard for entry into the course at Level 4. - Equip students to work as Games Producers, Project Managers or Product Owners in the global leisure or simulation software industry, including enterprise and entrepreneurial skills, while ensuring familiarity with other related skill sets (such as Game Art, Game Design, Game Programming and Ethical Considerations). - Provide a challenging, stimulating and self-rewarding study environment. - Provide a framework whereby individual study paths may be forged based on choice from a range of options. - Enable students to broaden their studies by including study modules (such as a language) from outside their discipline as substitutes for degree option choices. - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area, using the latest software and hardware technologies. - Promote career aspirations by including study topics on industrial professional practice and study skills.
+- Equip students to work as Artists in the global leisure or simulation software industry, while ensuring familiarity with other related skill sets (such as Game Design, Project Management, Ethical Considerations, Entrepreneurial Skills, and Programming terminology).
+The course will prepare students for embarking on careers within cross disciplinary teams in related industries such as the entertainment industry or media production areas. - Provide an inclusive, challenging, stimulating and self-rewarding study environment. - Provide a framework whereby individual study journeys may be forged based on choice from a range of options, enabling focus on 3D Game Art skills for Characters and Environments, Concept Artwork, 3D Sculpting, Assets for Simulation and Training, and Technical Art. - Enable students to broaden their studies by including study modules from outside their discipline (such as a language) as substitutes for degree option choices. - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area using the latest technologies. - Promote career aspirations by including study topics on industrial professional practice and study skills.